-The Stock Awards and Option Awards columns, and therefore the Total column, in the Summary Compensation Table will fluctuate from year to year.
-The Stock Awards column reflects the full grant date fair value, as required by SEC rules, of triennial awards made in each year.
-Performance share awards were made in fiscal 2013 under the 2013 performance share program, and to Mr. Purvis in fiscal 2015 in connection with his promotion.
-Fiscal 2015 also reflects the restricted stock award to Mr. Farr.
+The Stock Awards and Option Awards columns, and therefore the Total column, in the Summary Compensation Table may fluctuate from year to year.
+The Stock Awards column reflects the full grant date fair value, as required by SEC rules, of awards made in each year.
+Performance share awards were made in fiscal 2016 under the 2016 performance share program, and to Mr. Purvis in fiscal 2015 (under the 2013 program) in connection with his promotion.
+Fiscal 2015 also reflects a restricted stock award to Mr. Farr for retention purposes in light of the Company's strategic repositioning and succession plans.
 These amounts do not correspond to the actual value that will be realized by the named executive officers.
 The Option Awards column reflects the full grant date value of options awards made in each year.
 Awards were made to all the named executive officers in fiscal 2014, in connection with our prior three year award cycle, and in fiscal 2015 to Mr. Purvis in connection with his promotion.

 The amounts shown in the Change in Pension Value and Non-Qualified Deferred Compensation Earnings column of the Summary Compensation Table in part reflect the year to year change in the discount rate applicable to pension liabilities.
 The Compensation Committee has no control over these rates and no changes were made in the method of calculating benefits under the plans for the named executive officers.
+For fiscal 2016, almost 70% of the increase for Mr. Farr resulted from a decrease in the applicable discount rate in that year, and for Messrs.
+Monser and Dellaquila, approximately 50% of the increase resulted from a lower discount rate.
 Mr. Dellaquila's increase for 2014 was largely attributable to his award of participation in the Company's pension restoration plan.
 See footnote (4) to the Summary Compensation Table on page 31 for additional detail.

-Mr. Farr's total compensation for 2015 is higher than 2014 as a result of the restricted stock award in 2015.
-For the other named executive officers, total compensation in the Summary Compensation table for 2015 and 2014 is lower than for 2013 primarily as a result of the 2013 performance share awards as discussed above.
-The three-year average column reflects the average of reported compensation for our named executive officers over our recent triennial award cycle and is a more meaningful comparison.
+Mr. Farr's total compensation for 2016 is approximately the same as 2015 and would have been significantly lower but for the almost \$3 million increase in pension value resulting from a lower discount rate.
+For the other named executive officers, total compensation in the Summary Compensation table for 2016 is higher than in 2015 and 2014 primarily as a result of the 2016 performance share awards as discussed above.
+The three-year average column reflects the average of reported compensation for our named executive officers over our recent triennial award cycle and is a more meaningful comparison, and was down for all named executive officers with three years of reported compensation, compared with the prior year.